lowerkey/web-worker-facade/README.md

 ## Todos:
 0. add tests for layout facade DONE
+1. find or implement Graph
+2. implement coarsening from paper
-1. gut direct sum approach from flying faces for testing purposes
+3. gut direct sum approach from flying faces for testing purposes